-- rumour-spreading excluding someone from a group

-- mockery of clothing

-- mockery of subject and career choice
+- mockery of clothing - · mockery of subject and career choice

 What is bullying vulnerable children and home circumstances?

 People with unusual home circumstances may be at risk of bullying.
 This may be because they are involved in the care of an adult, may live in a non-traditional family set-up or are otherwise perceived as 'different' on account of their home life.
 Incidents may include: